datawire/telepresence-compose-demo/BLOG.md

 ### Basic knowledge

-Telepresence supports a file format that it is possible to use to persist any type of configuration: The Intercept Specification.
+Telepresence supports a YAML document that allows you to create a consistent and repeatable environment: The Intercept Specification.

 It has three sections :

-- `connection`: This one is optional, but it allows you to define which context the spec should be used with.
+- `connection`: This one is optional, but it allows you to define which Kubernetes context the spec should be used with.
 - `workloads`: It defines the workloads to intercept, and how (header, ports, ...).
-- `handlers`: That's who you'll handle the traffic from these intercepts.
+- `handlers`: The local service that will handle the intercepted traffic from the workload.

 Consider this specification file: